pulp-platform/hero/README.md

 Before all you will need to compile a GCC RISCV64 toolchain, OpenSBI, U-boot and Linux, everything is taken care of by buildroot and it just needs the device tree as an input.
 The device tree is located in the snitch repository, go there and checkout to `iis-ci-4`.

+Now come back in the hero repository and create your installation directory at the root.

 ```bash
 # Setup the installation directory
 mkdir install